 - The off formation trail along the Beechworth – Wodonga Rd is undulating with only one short steep pinch.

-- The Yackandandah Rd underpass at the roundabout is still under construction (May 2022).
+- The Yackandandah Rd underpass at the roundabout is now completed.

 - From the roundabout the rail trail is on the original formation for a scenic kilometre before it runs alongside the old formation, which is now private land.
 There are great views of the valley and mountains descending to Yackandandah.
 It is a bit of a roller coaster with the undulations; maybe in the future some of the land holders may allow some of the bigger cuttings to be used to remove the biggest of the these!